henryweaponsguy/tf2-textchat-to-voicechat/README.md

 `espeak` - converts text messages to speech using eSpeak (the easiest TTS engine to setup, no compilation required)

-`radio` - allows queuing YouTube videos to be downloaded and played next
+`radio` - allows queuing YouTube videos to be downloaded and played next.
+Also allows voting to skip the currently playing file

 `sapi4` - converts text messages to speech using SAPI4 (including the BonziBUDDY and Microsoft Sam voices, requires compiling SAPI4 before running the container - further instructions in the Dockerfile)